GENERAL STATEMENT OF DUTIES:

-- Performs supervisory duties including but not limited to setting standards for work performance, communicating standards to employees, assigning and coordinating work; promoting, developing, disciplining and counseling employees on performance and conducts performance evaluations.
+- Participates in the interview process of staff and makes hiring recommendations.
+Performs supervisory duties including but not limited to setting standards for work performance, communicating standards to employees, assigning and coordinating work; promoting, developing, disciplining and counseling employees on performance and conducts performance evaluations.
 Approves leave and ensures timely completion and processing of attendance records.

 - Promotes a positive image of the Authority by establishing and maintaining to the greatest extent possible a viable and positive working relationship with residents, co-workers, local agencies and all appropriate agencies of the City with which the Authority may come into contact.

-- Sufficient manual dexterity to allow operation of a variety of automated office machines, i.e. computer keyboard, copy machine, printer, fax machine, telephone, etc.
+- Sufficient manual dexterity to allow operation of a variety of automated office machines, i.e. computer keyboard, copy machine, printer, fax machine, telephone, typewriter, calculator, etc.

-- Ability to move, carry and/or operate objects and materials such as office supplies, files, computer printouts, reports, calculator, etc.
+- Ability to move, carry and/or operate objects and materials such as office supplies, files, reports, etc.